adloky/smalls/benko-b-ss.md

 5.Qxc4? is of course not White's idea as the queen is misplaced on c4.
 5...e6 6.e4 exd5 7.exd5 Na6! a strong move, the knight aims to go to b4 or c7 and put pressure on the d5-pawn.
 We can clearly see the drawback of having the queen on c4, the pawn on d5 lacks sufficient support.
 8.a3

-8.Nc3 Nb4 9.Qb3 Qa5!
-10.Bd2 Ba6 and Black gets a strong initiative.<level/>
+(8.Nc3 Nb4 9.Qb3 Qa5!
+10.Bd2 Ba6 and Black gets a strong initiative.)

 8...Nc7 9.Nc3 Bb7 White simply loses the d5-pawn.
 It makes no difference if White pins the f6-knight with 10.Bg5 as Black can still grab the pawn with 10...Ncxd5 11.Nxd5 Bxd5 12.Bxf6 the forcing moves continue.
 12...Bxc4 13.Bxd8 Bxf1 14.Kxf1 Kxd8−+ and Black ends up a clear pawn ahead in the endgame.